oswald3141/hdl-extras/src/SystemVerilog/readme.md

 - `synchronizing_xilinx`: CDC modules (N flip-flop one-bit synchronizer, reset synchronizer, handshake bus synchronizer).

-The library does not provide `assert` and `packing` headers present in the Verilog implementation.
-You can use `if - else $error` pattern and `packed`/`unpacked` arrays with streaming operators instead.
+The library does not provide `assert` header present in the Verilog implementation.
+You can use `if - else $error` pattern and instead.

 ## Compilation
 You must compile all of the library's files into the main library of your tool